marianqian/calc_data/README.md

 * Changing the pixel size on the detector.
 (If pixel size was larger, would that increase malignancy score?)
 * Changing preprocess values for the MC-GPU output images.
 (For these experiments, only used default (25th to 100th percentile, masked 400,000, took values greater than 0.7).

-For masses to see influence on confidence score:
-* Place masses in same location but in different phantoms.
-* Place masses in uniform phantom.
-* Populate phantom with perfect sphere masses.
-* Take masses and replicate them across a phantom so the only difference is the location.

 # Other CAD outputs
 ROI